danielj-jordan/docker-workshop/readme.md

 `docker ps -a`

 ## Get a shell in the container
-Create a container based on the docker-workshop image and map port 8080 on the host to port 80 in the container.
+Get a shell in a running container.

-`docker exec -it docker-workshop `
+`docker exec -it <image-id> bash`

 ## Stop a container
+Stop the container.
+It may remain to be deleted later depending upon the startup options.

-`docker stop <image id from the list of all containers>`
+`docker stop <image-id>`

 Exammple `docker stop 0d778a2bd94c`